Qualification: Access to Higher Education Diploma (Social Science)

 Access Courses are designed for people who would like to study at university but who left school without the usual qualifications, such as 'A' levels or GCSEs.
 They are also useful for changing career, entering employment supporting professionals and accessing work-based training.

 Entry requirements - there are no specific entry requirements.
 We recommend you contact your preferred university to ask about their particular entry requirements before you start, so we can advise on the best pathway for you.
-We also provide GCSE equivalences to add to your Access Diploma.
+We also provide Progression Awards to add to your Access Diploma.

 What do you study?